kanchukaitis/geog696f_space_time_methods/README.md

 ## Interested in more?

-I often GEOG 696C 'Spatiotemporal Data Analysis' next in Fall 2025.
+I ofter GEOG 696C 'Spatiotemporal Data Analysis' next in Fall 2025, which goes deeply into linear algebra for statistics, empirical orthogonal function (EOF) analysis, and singular spectrum analysis.
+It is also taught in Python.

 ## Contact